 The small brewery got busy after we arrived.
 Oddly enough many of the other patrons were there for lunch only, which says something about the quality of the food!
 The burgers were delicious and they even had a vegan option for Carrie.

-During our brief visit there were only three options on draft (California Lager, Red Ale, and Porter) which you could have as flight.
+During our brief visit, there were only three options on draft (California Lager, Red Ale, and Porter) which you could have as a flight.
 Their other beers were available in bottle, of which they have a large selection.
-You’ll notice immediately the well designed labels on the bottles, each type of beer with its own unique artistic style.
+You’ll notice immediately the well-designed labels on the bottles, each type of beer with its own unique artistic style.
 If there’s an award for cool bottle labels it should easily go to Ölvisholt.